greghub/website-launch-checklist/README.md

 ## Password pasting is not disabled

 Some claim the disabling password paste increases website security.
 National Cyber Security Centre claims that it is invalid.
-According to Google, allowing users paste the password improves security, because it enables them to use password managers.
+According to Google, allowing users to paste the password improves security, because it enables them to use password managers.

 ## Document has title and meta description